runninglee/devops/Search/RegularExpress.md

 **Basic Metacharacters**

 ```
-- .    (dot or fullstop) Any character.
+- .
+Dot or fullstop.
+Any character.
 - [ ]   Range.
 Match any of these characters.
 - [^ ]  Range.
 Match any character which is not one of these.
-- \    (backslash) Escape.
+- \     Backslash Escape.
 Remove or add special meaning to a character.
 ```

 **Multipliers**